Marvel Puzzle Quest: Characters

-History and development
+Development

 The first Puzzle Quest game, Puzzle Quest: Challenge of the Warlords, was conceived and designed by Australian game designer Steve Fawkner, the original designer of the Warlords computer game series, which he created in 1989.
 In creating Puzzle Quest, Fawkner was inspired by his love of the tile-matching puzzle video game Bejeweled.
 Puzzle Quest: Challenge of the Warlords was picked up by D3 Publisher and released on March 20, 2007, for the Nintendo DS and PlayStation Portable.
 It was an instant success, winning a 2008 Academy of Interactive Arts & Sciences award for Downloadable Game of the Year.
 It was also nominated for Handheld Game of the Year.
 Versions for Xbox Live Arcade, Wii, Windows, PlayStation 2 and mobile followed later that year.
 It was released for PlayStation 3 and iOS in late 2008.

 Marvel Puzzle Quest was launched worldwide by D3 Publisher and Marvel Entertainment on October 3, 2013.
 It was the second game developed internally by Demiurge Studios.
 The game was originally titled Marvel Puzzle Quest: Dark Reign, before the subtitle "Dark Reign" was dropped following a July 2014 update.
 D3 Publisher stated that the revised title signified the beginning of the game's expansion beyond the "Dark Reign" storyline.

 On February 18, 2015, Sega Networks acquired Demiurge Studios, but the acquisition did not include the rights to Marvel Puzzle Quest.

-In 2022, 505 Games purchased D3 Go!, and upkeep of Marvel Puzzle Quest was eventually passed over to Broken Circle Studios.
+In early June 2022, it was announced that live operations of Marvel Puzzle Quest had been passed over to Broken Circle Studios, who had at that point been working on the game for several months.
+Soon after, 505 Games would acquire D3 Go!.

-Critical reception
+Reception

 IGN rated the game a 9.1 out of 10, writing, "Marvel Puzzle Quest has taken the idea of a puzzle game with a strategic/role-playing element overlay, and turned it into an intricately crafted, remarkably deep experience".
 IGN added that the game is "compelling at each level" with "constant challenges and goals to work toward".
 Touch Arcade awarded it four out of five stars, calling it "compulsively, sickeningly playable" and writing that, in comparison to other Puzzle Quest games, Marvel Puzzle Quest is more calculated and strategic, with a focus on team fighting rather than individual combat.
 The game has received a rating of 74 on Metacritic.
 MacLife said it "does a good job of spicing up the match-three genre for comic fans".

 Marvel Puzzle Quest is a 2014 Tabby Award Best Android Apps and Games winner in the Game: Puzzle, Cards & Family category.